wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 ![](@attachment/Clipboard_2020-03-13-09-27-49.png) 2:45

-When you put 1 bang infront of it, it gave us the opposite which was true.
+When you put 1 bang inmfront of it, it gave us the opposite which was true.

 If you put 2 bangs, it gives you false.

-If you ever see the `!` and `!!` being used in the if statments, that is because someone is taking the fact that you have a truthy or falsy value, and are coercing it into a true boolean.
+If you ever see the `!` and `!!` being used in the if statements, that is because someone is taking the fact that you have a truthy or falsy value, and are coercing it into a true boolean.

 Wes used to use that quite a bit, but now that he has a really good understanding of truthy and falsy values, he doesn't use this coercion method much.